plomino/PlominoDoc/docs/build.rst

 :guilabel:`About` and :guilabel:`Using` pages
 ==============================================

-Go to the Books database :guilabel:`Edit` tab.
+Go to the *Library* database :guilabel:`Edit` tab.
 You can fill in the :guilabel:`About this database` section and the :guilabel:`Using this database` section.

-Information entered here will be available in the :guilabel:`About` and the :guilabel:`Using` tabs.
+Information entered here will be available under the :guilabel:`About` and the :guilabel:`Using` tabs.
 It allows you to offer users a page to describe the purpose of the application and another one to give a short user guide.